CLWork/PP2/README.md

 ####CE06
 - 2/24/2019 - Figured out how to change the colors of the console background and foreground.
 I have written the instructions to the game and set them to display.
 The user may name all four players.
 Deck of cards created.
 Cards are dealt to players as a list and the display with no color alternations is tested.
 Beginning of a display method to color specific suits of cards began.
+- Cards are colored appropriately.
+All 4 players get 13 cards.
+All cards add up to 420 points.